Qudus Wahab

-Qudus Abolaji Wahab (born 30 January 2000) is a Nigerian professional basketball player for Cholet Basket of LNB Pro A. He has played college basketball for the Penn State Nittany Lions and the Maryland Terrapins, both of the Big Ten Conference, and Georgetown Hoyas of the Big East Conference.
+Qudus Abolaji Wahab (born 30 January 2000) is a Nigerian professional basketball player for Maccabi Ashdod of the Israeli Basketball Premier League.
+He has played college basketball for the Penn State Nittany Lions, Maryland Terrapins, and Georgetown Hoyas.

 Early life

 Wahab was raised in Lagos, Nigeria, spending the first 15 years of his life there before moving to the United States.
 He spent his freshman and sophomore years of high school at the Virginia Academy before transferring to the Flint Hill School for the rest of his high school career.

 Wahab committed to Georgetown under head coach Patrick Ewing on January 30, 2019, his 19th birthday, over UConn, Pittsburgh, and Syracuse.